marwendoukh/face-detection-with-opencv/README.md

 #How to use it

-To test it run :
+To test it , put an image in the same directory as this program and run :

 ```
 python face-detection.py yourface.jpg